-- a) Development should not result in pollution or hazards which prejudice the health and safety of the local community and the environment, including nature conservation interests and the water environment. - b) New development in Worthing will be located in areas most suitable to the use of that development to avoid risks from all sources of pollution. - c) Mitigation measures will need to be implemented for developments that could increase levels of pollution, taking into account any cumulative impact.
+- a) Development should not contribute to, be put at risk from, or be adversely affected by unacceptable levels of soil, air, water, artificial light or noise pollution or land instability.
+Where possible development should help to improve local environmental conditions. - b) New development in Worthing will be located in areas most suitable to the use of that development to avoid unacceptable risks from all sources of pollution. - c) Mitigation measures will need to be implemented for developments that could increase levels of pollution, taking into account any cumulative impact.
 Mitigation should avoid, minimise and offset the impact of development and take opportunities to improve local environmental conditions.
-Where there are significant levels of increased pollution that cannot be mitigated development will be refused. - d) Where appropriate, air quality and/or noise assessments will be required to support planning applications.
-These should be undertaken in accordance with the most up to date guidance and have regard to any relevant action plans. - e) Investigations and assessments of all sites situated in or in close proximity to potentially contaminated land will be required in relation to relevant development proposals.
+Where there are significant levels of increased pollution that cannot be mitigated development will be refused.

+- d) Where appropriate, air quality and/or noise assessments and lighting assessments will be required to support planning applications.
+These should be undertaken in accordance with the most up to date guidance and have regard to any relevant action plans.
+Any new development in the Worthing Air Quality Management Area must be consistent with the Air Quality Action Plan.
+Where any identified harm to any of these factors cannot be adequately mitigated, planning permission will be refused. - e) Where there is potential risk of contaminated land, proportionate investigations and assessments will be required in relation to relevant development proposals.
 These should assess the nature and extent of contamination and the potential risks to human health, adjacent land uses and the local environment.
+Where identified risks of contamination cannot be adequately mitigated, planning permission will be refused.

-THE HISTORIC ENVIRONMENT
+DM23 & DM24 THE HISTORIC ENVIRONMENT